RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 ### Subtleties of substitution

-The _basic idea_ of such a substitution is trivially easy; as it often happens, its concrete realization is nothing but trivial.
+The _basic idea_ of such a substitution is trivially easy; as it often happens with basic ideas, its concrete realization is nothing but trivial.
 You cannot simply pick every occurence of, say, ``"LENGTH"`` and blindly substitute it with "!LENGTH": that would unintendedly transform _method calls_, like in ``n = var~length``, for example.